scott-howard-james/encyclopedia/README.rst

 +-----------------------------------+-----------------------------------+

-One important distinction between a Signed Encyclopedia and an Unsigned Enclopedia is the implementation of the intersection.
+One important distinction between a Signed Encyclopedia and an Unsigned Encyclopedia is the implementation of the intersection.
 For an Unsigned Encyclopedia, we may simply remove the elements of ``E1`` which are not in ``E2``: